Self-Care and It’s Importance in Recovery

 What is Self-Care?

-Self-care is one of the most important aspects of life—every living thing requires some form of self-care and people are no exception.
-In addiction many people become accustomed to ignoring basic human needs.
+During addiction, many people become accustomed to ignoring basic human needs.
 Looking for and using more drugs or alcohol takes up so much time and energy that there is nothing left to care for yourself.

-Why is it Important?
+Why is Self-Care Important?

 Overworking is a common problem today.
 Many people have relationship and health problems related to too much work and too few healthy habits.

-For those in recovery, self-care is especially important.
-Being worn down, isolated from a busy schedule or continuing with unhealthy habits can all decrease your quality of life.
+For those in recovery, self-care is essential.
+Being worn down, isolated from a busy schedule, or continuing unhealthy habits can all decrease your quality of life.

 Types of Self-Care